jo-m/gobef93/README.md

-# Befunge93 interpreter in Go
+# Golang Befunge93 - now with Unicode support!

 (Almost) standard compliant Befunge-93 embeddable runtime.
 A CLI frontend is also available.